 We ran a moth lamp on 7th July 2018 at the wildflower meadow that surrounds the wildlife pond near Gid Lane, it was well worth staying up to the early hours as over 40 species were recorded from the large Privet Hawk Moth to the small Apple Ermine which is only 10mm long.

-We were treated to an inspiring talk about ‘Wild Orchids‘ and amazing photos by Rosemary Webb from the Hampshire Wildlife Trust on 15th May 2018.
+We were treated to an inspiring talk about ‘Wild Orchids‘ and amazing photos by Rosemary Webb on 15th May 2018.
 She told us she has been an “orchid freak” since first seeing a Bee Orchid over 60 years ago.
 We discovered that Hampshire is the best county for orchids, having 35 of the 52 species in the British Isles.
 After hearing that if you haven’t been to Noar Hill, the jewel of Hampshire for orchids, you haven’t lived I’m sure we will all be there in this summer.
 Whether we will manage to get a photo of a flower self pollinating on the breeze caused by a passing horse remains to be seen!

 On 19th April 2018 we had an enjoyable and informal evening when John Buckley enlightened us with tips on how to identify our native species of ‘Hampshire’s Amphibians and Reptiles‘ concentrating on the Smooth, Palmate and Great Crested Newts, Common Frog, Common Toad, Common Lizard, Slow-worm, Grass Snake and Adder – all found locally.
 We also learnt something of their habitats, enjoyed a picture quiz and had the opportunity to examine live newts closely.